-- STO.02 STO acknowledgement - FSOGEN.42 Acknowledgement button input if manual acknowledgement is used.
+- STO.02 STO acknowledgement - FSOGEN.42 Acknowledgement button input if manual acknowledgement is used

 - STO.13 Restart delay after STO (if fly-start is used) - STO.14 Time to zero speed with STO and modoff.
-(This is the estimated time in which the motor coasts to a stop from the maximum process speed.)
+(This is the estimated time in which the motor coasts to a stop from the maximum process speed.) - If with safety encoder: FSOGEN.52 Zero speed with encoder.

 - STO.21 STO output - STO.22 STO completed output - FSOGEN.11 Stop completed output - 4.
 If you made any changes, download and validate the configuration with the Drive Composer pro PC tool. - 5.
 Make sure that you can run and stop the motor freely. - 6.
 Activate the STO function.
 For example, by pressing an emergency stop button, which is wired to an FSO input for the STO function request. - 7.
 Remove the STO function request. - 8.
 Make sure that the drive STO is activated immediately after the STO request. - 9.
-Make sure that STO output (STO.21) shows the state of the drive STO correctly. - a) If manual acknowledgement (or safebus acknowledgement) is in use: Verify by trying to acknowledge the function, that it is not possible before the motor speed is low enough:
+Make sure that STO output (STO.21) shows the state of the drive STO correctly. - 10. a) If manual acknowledgement (or safebus acknowledgement) is in use: Verify by trying to acknowledge the function, that it is not possible before the motor speed is low enough: